  GAC to get 2-4 voting members – Delete.
 Inconsistent with the conditions of NTIA transition to avoid governmental control.
 Inconsistent with community rejection of GAC proposal Board review proposal.

+VComments

+Again totally disagree with that.

+Your reading of the NTIA conditions is quite narrow as you mixed up a single government or international intergovernmental organization referred to in NTIA with collective representation of the governments.If you are of the view that governmenrts role should continue to be marginalized as it is today, many people disagree with you.By the way you referred to the objection of public to the enhancement of the role of governments, pls advise which public you referring to?

+Do you refer to the results of public comments process practiced by ICANN?
+That does in no way trepresent the views of public due to the fact that the number of comments and the commenting people ARE NOT REPRESNTING THE 3 and half BILLION INTERNET USERS .

+Some of these commenters are hostile to have governments on the stake.
+They prefer to do every thing without the real involvements of governments

+As I indicated in my earlier e-mail either we are discussing an issue under multistakeholer model in an inclusive, transparent and democratic or not

+Do you believe that governments dare not and should not be counted as one of the constituent of the famous multistakeholder?
+Why?

+What is the democratic elements of the process.

+What is the inclusiveness aspects of the process

+Are these simply and solely SLOGANS`?

  Ombudsman referall power – Delete as redundant to creation of IG

+Comment

+Do not agree

+We need to address the matter , is that entity useful or mot?

+If we create an oversighting mechanism should that be then deleted `?

  Allow NomCoim to select Ombudsman – Delete as reduntant to selection of IG by cross-community review group.

+Comments

+See above

  Expand grounds to challenge ICANN decision – Delete as unnecessary given proposal to retrict ICANN strictly to limited functions.

+Commernts

+Pls further clarify the meaning of” given proposal to retrict ICANN strictly to limited functions” .

 Limits on ICANN Activities

  Require GAC consensus – Keep in WS1.
 Essential to preventing government capture.
 Consistent with NTIA requirements.
 Needs to be incorporated in bylaws.

+Comments

+What is essential?

+What do you mean by “ to preventing government capture”

- Prevent ICANN from doing non-DNS/IANA functions – Keep in WS1, if not WS0.
+That is a matter to be further examined Prevent ICANN from doing non-DNS/IANA functions – Keep in WS1, if not WS0.
 Almost all problems with ICANN accountability can be traced to concerns about the exercise of non-IANA functions (e.g. specification 11 requirements in the gTLD contracts).
 If ICANN is appropriately restricted to the function it needs to do through bylaw amendment, the prospect of mission creep goes away.

+No Comments

  Maintain freedom of expression – WS2.
 But unnecessary if restricted function is adopted.

+No Comments

  Prevent ICANN acting “ultra vires” – Same as non-DNS/IANA function.
 Merge this into earlier recommendation with sam analysis.

+Pls kindly clarify what is “ultra vires”

  Registry and Registrar agreements be equitable/non-discriminatory – Should be stated as the principle on which agreements are made and subject to independent review if allegedly breached.
 Statement of the principle is WS1 as is commitment to creating review mechanism.
 Actual mechanism itself is WS2.

+No Comments